 (3) review and approve the content of all campaign statements and materials produced by the candidate or his or her campaign committee, as authorized by Rule 4.4, before their dissemination; and

-(5) seek, accept, or use endorsements from any person or organization other than a partisan political organization; and
+(5) seek, accept, or use endorsements from any person or organization other than a partisan political organization or partisan elected official; and

 Paragraph (B) permits judicial candidates in public elections to engage in some political and campaign activities otherwise prohibited by Rule 4.1.
 Candidates may not engage in these activities earlier than 365 days before the first applicable election.
 See definition of “judicial candidate,” which provides that a person becomes a candidate for judicial office as soon as he or she makes a public announcement of candidacy, declares or files as a candidate with the election authority, or authorizes or engages in solicitation or acceptance of contributions or support.
 This rule does not prohibit private conversations with potential supporters by a potential candidate as part of an effort to “test the waters” for a future candidacy.
 It does prohibit establishing a campaign committee earlier than 365 days before the election date.